 Multiple Failures of USMLE Step 1

 A student that does not pass the second attempt at Step 1 will finish their current clerkship/ambulatory selective, but then must cease academic progression (other than Scholarly Project and Longitudinal Patient Care, if currently enrolled).
 A student must obtain approval from the Student Progress Committee before scheduling a third attempt at taking Step 1.
 The Student Progress Committee establishes a date for the retake, considering such things as the student’s previous scores, progressive improvement of scores on each attempt and the plan undertaken by the student to prepare, as well as recommendations from Student Development personnel.
 A student retaking Step 1 for the third time must post a passing score prior to enrolling in any further clerkships/ambulatory selective.

 Deadline to Pass Step 1

 Every student must pass Step 1 within one calendar year (12 months) from the first day of Transition to Clerkships Block of the same academic year they begin Year 2 curriculum.
-A student who has not passed within that time frame is automatically dismissed from the MD program as per the Dismissal Policy.
+A student who has not passed within that time frame is automatically dismissed from the MD program as per the Dismissal and Removal from Academic Environment Policy.
 The deadline of a calendar year may be postponed if the score is pending if the exam was taken within the one-year time frame.
 No further attempts after the one-year deadline are allowed.
 The one-year time frame is extended if the student is on an approved leave of absence; however, the one-year period resumes once the leave of absence is concluded.